Jefferson Memorial: Early considerations

-The site ultimately selected for the Jefferson Memorial's construction was appealing at least partly because it was located directly south of, and in view of, the White House.
-By 1901, the Senate Park Commission, known as the McMillan Plan, proposed building a Pantheon-like structure on the site that would host "the statues of the illustrious men of the nation, or whether the memory of some individual shall be honored by a monument of the first rank may be left to the future," but no action was taken by Congress on the commission's recommendation.
+The Jefferson Memorial sits on filled land within the Potomac River that, in the late 19th century, was used as a beach.
+The site was appealing at least partly because it was located directly south of, and in view of, the White House.
+In 1901, the Senate Park Commission was established to create a plan for Washington, D.C.'s park system, later to become the McMillan Plan.
+The commission proposed building a Pantheon-like structure on the site to host "the statues of the illustrious men of the nation".
+This structure, if built, would have been accompanied by six larger structures.
+Congress took no action on the commission's recommendation.

 The completion of the Tidal Basin Inlet Bridge in 1908 helped facilitate and expand recreational usage of East and West Potomac Parks.
 In 1918, large liquid chlorine dispensers were installed under the bridge to treat the water, which made the Tidal Basin, also known as Twining Lake, suitable for swimming.
-The Tidal Basin Beach, on the site of the future Jefferson Memorial, opened in May 1918, operating as a "Whites Only" facility until 1925, when it was permanently closed to avoid addressing the question of whether or not it should be racially integrated.
-The same year, however, a design competition was held for a memorial to Theodore Roosevelt.
-The winning design, submitted by John Russell Pope, consisted of a half-circle memorial situated next to a circular basin.
-Like the McMillan Plan in 1901, however, the plan was never funded by Congress or acted upon.
+The Tidal Basin Beach, on the site of the future Jefferson Memorial, opened in May 1918, operating as a "Whites Only" facility until 1925, when it was permanently closed to avoid addressing the question of whether it should be racially integrated.
+The same year, a design competition was held for a memorial to Theodore Roosevelt.
+The winning design, submitted by John Russell Pope, consisted of a semicircular memorial situated next to a circular basin.
+Like the McMillan Plan, this was never funded by Congress or acted upon.